 Click the links below to jump to the relevant section:

 The best moisturiser needs to tick a lot of boxes.
 It can’t be too greasy, it can’t be too thick.
-It shouldn’t cost the earth but it needs to contain certain ingredients to do your skin justice.

-Below we’ve started listing the best moisturisers we’ve tested as part of this series and we’ll be adding to this as the tests continue and as the scores and leaderboard change.
+Below we’ve started listing the moisturisers we’ve tested as part of this series and we’ll be adding to this as the tests continue and as the scores and leaderboard change.

-If you’re interested to learn more about how we test serums, jump straight to that section.
 We’re also tracking the scores for each of these products on a spreadsheet which you can find here, or by clicking the button below.

 WANT TO KNOW MORE?
-Best BB cream | Best moisturiser | Best tinted moisturiser | Best toner | Best primer | Best cleanser| Best eye cream| Best anti-ageing cream | Best hand cream| Best foot cream | Best face mask | Best face exfoliator | Best face oil| Best serum| Best night cream | Best SPF | Best Vitamin C serum | Men’s skincare routine| Best stretch mark cream
+Best BB cream | Best moisturiser | Best moisturisers for dry skin | Best moisturiser for oily skin and acne | Best tinted moisturiser | Best toner | Best primer | Best cleanser| Best eye cream| Best anti-ageing cream | Best hand cream| Best foot cream | Best face mask | Best face exfoliator | Best face oil| Best serum| Best night cream | Best SPF | Best Vitamin C serum | Men’s skincare routine| Best stretch mark cream

-Below we’ve started reviewing the best moisturisers we’ve tested as part of our skincare group test and we’ll be adding to this list as the tests continue and as the scores and leaderboard change.
+Below we’ve started reviewing the best face moisturisers we’ve tested as part of our skincare group test and we’ll be adding to this list as the tests continue and as the scores and leaderboard change.

 £17.50 | Buy now (UK) | Buy now (US)